Mono Spandrel Solutions

 Guardian Glass in Spandrel Solutions

-- 2) a selection of Guardian SunGuard® HD (High Durable) or Guardian SunGuard® Solar reflective coated glass allows for the application of ceramic frit directly to the coated surface for a monolithic spandrel.
-This provides an economical, cost effective and aesthetically matching solution that is suitable for many applications
+3. A selection of Guardian SunGuard® HD (High Durable) or Guardian SunGuard® Solar reflective coated glass allows for the application of enamel directly to the coated surface for a monolithic spandrel (picture 3).
+This provides an economical, cost effective and aesthetically matching solution that is suitable for many applications.

-- 3) the shadow box construction using a monolithic Guardian SunGuard® HD coated glass (picture 3).
+4. The shadow box construction using a monolithic Guardian SunGuard® HD coated glass (picture 4).

 Guardian Glass Coatings for monolithic spandrels